-In this commodity guide to crude iron ore, we explore the value of iron ore by understanding how it plays a role in various industries and the economy.
+In this commodity guide to crude iron ore, we explore the value of iron ore by understanding how it plays a role in various industries and the global economy.

 Read on to learn about iron ore production, how iron ore is extracted and refined, and how it’s used in manufacturing as well as what experts say about the future of this commodity.